TopiasHarjunpaa/C4AI/documentation/weekly_report_2.md

 On tuesday, I created preliminary heuristic value calculation for game scenarios.
 This also involved quite a lot changes for the existing code and for that reason I spent most of the time modificating the code structure and tests.

 Wednesday will be my last working day for the project before week 2 deadline.
 I did continue working with heuristic value calculations and I also created minimax algorithm with alpha-beta pruning.
 After playing the game few times, I am quite confident that the AI is playing better than it did when I played the game only with heuristic value calculation.
-However, I am almost as confident that there are still some flaws with the algorithm or the heuristic value calculations, because it didn't that hard to defeat using the search depth of 6.
+However, I am almost as confident that there are still some flaws with the algorithm or the heuristic value calculations, because it isn't that hard to defeat using the search depth of 6. *EDIT: I did actually found a bug with heurestic calculation and after fixing that, the AI became significantly better.
+Still beatable so there is definately room for improvements.*

 ### How has the program progressed?